William G. Gross: Commissioner

 On August 6, 2018, Boston mayor Marty Walsh officiated the ceremony during which Gross was sworn in as Commissioner of the Boston Police Department.
 Gross became the department's 42nd commissioner.
 When Gross resigned Boston's annual homicide rate (57 killings) was at an eight year high.
 He oversaw a review of the department's use-of-force policies, allowed officers to arm themselves with chemical weapons, police body cameras were issued to half the force, and he established the first Bureau of Community Engagement for the Boston police.

-On the afternoon of January 28, 2021, Gross announced his near immediate retirement to be effective the next morning.
+On the afternoon of January 28, 2021, Gross announced his near-immediate retirement to be effective the next morning.
 The retirement was considered "abrupt," with Gross citing the desire to spend more time with family.
 The Boston Globe reported several months later that Gross had experienced a health scare, which prompted his retirement.
 Superintendent Dennis White was immediately named as his successor by Walsh.
 White was formally sworn in on February 1, and two days later was placed on leave after court records documenting domestic violence surfaced.

+Post-retirement

 Gross, a conservative registered as an independent, considered becoming a candidate in the 2021 Boston mayoral election, but stated at the time of his retirement that he decided against running.
 In May 2021, Gross endorsed Boston City Council member Annissa Essaibi George for mayor.

+On April 4, 2026, an elderly man in his 80s began choking while dining at The Capital Grille in Chestnut Hill, Massachusetts.
+Gross and an off-duty police officer performed life-saving measures, and the man was successfully resuscitated.